 The New Wearer Contact Lens Fitting if the most detailed appointment.
 It is approximately one hour.
 We will take a case history and find out what our patient is looking to use contact lenses for, take a measurement so we can find the best fitting lens, and then we will show our patients how to insert and remove lenses.
-If the fit and visual acuities both look good and the patient is successful with insertion and removal, then they get to go home with some trial lenses, if we have their prescription in stock (if not we will order trials in).
+If the fit and visual acuities both look good and the patient is successful with insertion and removal, then they get to go home with some trial lenses.
+(If we do not have their prescription in stock, we will order trials in.)

 The fitting is needed because contact lenses—since they are inserted directly into the eye—are a medical device.
 We need to make sure the lens isn’t too tight on the eye, isn’t too dry, and that visual acuities are good, just to mention a few reasons.